bparks/php-ext-ruby/README.md

 Ruby on PHP (PHP extension)
 =============

-Ruby を PHP 上で動かすための PHP 拡張。
+PHP extension for running Ruby in PHP.
+Eventually, this will be able to run full rails apps.
+That's the goal, anyway.

 Introduction
 -----------
-現在は、文字列として ruby のコードを受け取って実行する ruby_eval 関数しかありません。
+Currently, there is only ruby_eval function to be executed by receiving a code of ruby as a string.

-Scientific Linux release 6 (x86_64) 上で開発しています。
+Originally developed by github user do_aki on Scientific Linux release 6 (x86_64).
+Forked by bparks and continued on ubuntu (64-bit).

-ruby 1.9 以上が必要となるハズです。
+ruby 1.9 or newer required (according to original README).

 ###sample code